 Landmines are weapons that are placed or scattered on or under the ground and are designed to kill or injure people or destroy vehicles that come into contact with them.
 Anti-personnel landmines are prohibited under the 1997 Mine Ban Treaty.
 Anti-vehicle mines are subject to minimal restrictions under the CCW.

 Small arms are weapons that can be carried by individual infantry soldiers – essentially firearms.
-They include handguns; rifles and shotguns; and machine guns.
 Gun violence is widespread in many countries and causes high levels of deaths and injuries.
-Hundreds of millions of small arms are in circulation worldwide and the lack of controls on their transfer, possession and use helps fuel armed violence.
+Hundreds of millions of small arms are in circulation worldwide and the lack of controls on transfer, possession and use fuels armed violence.

 Processes and Policy

 Armed violence is the use or threatened use of weapons to inflict injury, death or psychosocial harm.
-It spans a range of situations of violence from crime to conflict and it fuels and is fuelled by poverty.
-States, civil society and international organisations are working together to undertake practical work to prevent armed violence and to tackle it at the international diplomatic level.
+It includes violence from crime to conflict.
+Armed violence prevention has been the subject of international diplomatic initiatives.

 The 1980 Convention on Certain Conventional Weapons is an international framework for banning and restricting weapons that are indiscriminate or cause excessive injury.
 Rules are added through individual protocols, of which there are five, including a ban on blinding lasers and a restriction on the use of incendiary weapons.
 The CCW's consensus decision-making has made ambitious humanitarian results difficult to achieve.

-Twice a year the United Nations Security Council holds a debate on the Protection of Civilians in Armed Conflict.
-Every 18 months the UN Secretary General issues a report on the protection of civilians.
+The United Nations Security Council periodically holds an open debate on the Protection of Civilians in Armed Conflict, and the UN Secretary General issues a report on the protection of civilians every year.
 Topics discussed include casualty recording, displaced persons, attacks on civilians, including schools and hospitals and the use of explosive weapons in populated areas.